pixee/docs/docs/transforms/java/pixee_java_sandbox-url-creation.md

 Note: Be cautious about writing URL validation of your own.
 Parsing URLs is difficult and differences between parsers in validation and execution will certainly lead to exploits as attackers [have repeatedly proven](https://www.blackhat.com/docs/us-17/thursday/us-17-Tsai-A-New-Era-Of-SSRF-Exploiting-URL-Parser-In-Trending-Programming-Languages.pdf).

-If you have feedback on this rule, [please let us know](mailto:feedback@pixee.ai)!
+If you have feedback on this transform, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

-### Why does this rule require an OpenPixee dependency?
+### Why does this transform require an OpenPixee dependency?

 We always prefer to use existing controls built into Java, or a control from a well-known and trusted community dependency.
 However, we cannot find any such control.
 If you know of one, [please let us know](https://pixee.ai/feedback/).

-### Why is this rule marked as Merge After Cursory Review?
+### Why is this transform marked as Merge After Cursory Review?

 By default, the protection only weaves in 2 checks, which we believe will not cause any issues with the vast majority of code:
 1. The given URL must be HTTP/HTTPS.